 - You must be able to prove that the car accident caused the damages you are trying to claim.

-There are two types of damages that you can recover from the car accident:
+There are two types of damages that you can recover from car accident in Denver:

 - Economic damages